peteroupc/peteroupc.github.io/exporand.md

 2. (We now set **a**'s integer part and sign.)
 Set **a**'s sign to positive and **a**'s integer part to an integer chosen uniformly at random in \[0, _bi_\], where _bi_ is **b**'s integer part (note that _bi_ is included).
 If **a**'s integer part is less than _bi_, return **a**.
 3. (We now sample **a**'s fractional part.)
 Set _i_ to 0.
 4. If **b**'s integer part is 0 and **b**'s fractional part begins with a sampled 0-digit, set _i_ to the number of sampled zeros at the beginning of **b**'s fractional part.
 A nonzero digit or an unsampled digit ends this sequence.
 Then append _i_ zeros to **a**'s fractional part.
 (For example, if **b** is 5.000302 or 4.000 or 0.0008, there are three sampled zeros that begin **b**'s fractional part, so _i_ is set to 3 and three zeros are appended to **a**'s fractional part.)
-5. If the digit at position _i_ of **a**'s fractional part is unsampled, set the digit at that position to a base-_&beta;_ digit chosen uniformly at random (such as an unbiased random bit if _&beta;_ is 2).
+5. If the digit at position _i_ of **a**'s fractional part is unsampled, set the digit at that position to a base-_&beta;_ digit chosen uniformly at random (if _&beta;_ is 2, for example, this is a number that is 1 or 0 with equal probability).
 (Positions start at 0 where 0 is the most significant digit after the point, 1 is the next, etc.)
 6. If the digit at position _i_ of **b**'s fractional part is unsampled, sample the digit at that position according to the kind of PSRN **b** is.
-(For example, if **b** is a uniform PSRN and _&beta;_ is 2, this can be done by setting the digit at that position to an unbiased random bit.)
+(For example, if **b** is a uniform PSRN and _&beta;_ is 2, this can be done by setting the digit at that position to either 1 or 0 with equal probability.)
 7. If the digit at position _i_ of **a**'s fractional part is less than the corresponding digit for **b**, return **a**.
 8. If that digit is greater, then discard **a**, then create a new empty uniform PSRN **a**, then go to step 2.
 9. Add 1 to _i_ and go to step 5.